tdsmale/tdsmale.github.io/Jungian.md

 - Constructive: Expenditure.
 Finds it constructive to adopt aggressive self-interest.
 - Obligation: Tangentiality.
 Feels obligated to try and emphasise cooperative structural possibilities.
 - Unnatural: Silliness.
 Finds it unnatural to adopt silly social personas.
-- Indulgant: Isolation.
+- Indulgant: Distance.
 Can over-indulge observing an inequitable distance.
 - Unconscious: Profitability.
 Unconsciously provokes the promotion of competitive escalation.
 - Trivializing: Canon.
 Trivializes the observance of a mutually-legislated understanding.
 - Repressed: Hospitality.
 Represses the promotion of a mutually welcoming atmosphere.

 #### ILI / INTJ / INTp / Vulture (Shadow: Fool).
 Torpid Scavenger.
 Tracking bad luck.
-- Natural: Isolation.
+- Natural: Distance.
 Naturally observes an inequitable distance.
 - Constructive: Profitability.
 Finds it constructive to promote competitive escalation.
 - Obligation: Canon.
 Feels obligated to try observing a mutually-legislated understanding.
 - Unnatural: Hospitality.
 Finds it unnatural to promote a mutually welcoming atmosphere.